top of page

 Action:

-So, a group of Deaf seniors took action and established ADSCC in 1979.
+So, a group of Deaf seniors, led by Tom Posedly, took action and established ADSCC in 1979.
 Basically, the mission is to build and operate retirement homes for Deaf, Hard of Hearing and Deaf-Blind people in Arizona.
 The concept is to build an environment where everybody talks ASL, thus preventing extreme loneliness among the tenants.
 ADSCC has an office in Apache ASL Trails in Tempe, AZ.
 We rent a hall for meetings.
 We have about 80 members, most of them above 50 years of age.
 ADSCC is a 501(c)(3) tax exempt charitable organization approved by the IRS.
 We have By-Laws, Articles of Incorporation and Strategic Plan.

 The Work Toward Our Goal: